Split Pea Soup: The Ultimate Comfort Bowl for Cold Winter Days

 Once boiling, reduce heat to a simmer, keeping the pot covered.

-Stir occasionally and add water if the soup becomes too thick.
+Let simmer, stirring occasionally.
+Add broth or water if the soup becomes too thick.

 Simmer for about 40 minutes, until the split peas are soft and tender.